 - Sponsors on baptism and confirmation records

 - Land records: Note who the neighbors are.

 - Traveling companions on passenger lists: Examine the entire list for people from the same place, or people who show up in other records as neighbors, witnesses, etc.

 - Rosters and newsletters of your ancestors’ clubs.
 This example is a founding members list from a 1902 history of the Covington (Ky.)
 German Pioneer Society.

 - Newspapers: Look for names of family and friends in obituaries, wedding announcements and other articles.

 - City directories: Use the listings by street in the back of some books to learn neighbors’ names.

 Ready to start finding clues among your ancestors’ clusters and collateral relatives?
-Find a syllabus for our four-week Cluster and Collateral Research 101 course here, and register for the next session, starting July 7.
+Find a syllabus for our four-week Cluster and Collateral Research 101 course here, and sign up to be notified the next time the course is offered.